 Following Stieglitz’s death, O’Keeffe relocated full-time to New Mexico.

 In 1946, a few years after O’Keeffe’s retrospective at the Art Institute of Chicago, Stieglitz died at age 82.
 Three years later, in 1949, O’Keeffe moved permanently to New Mexico, where she split her time between Abiquiú in the northern part of the state and Ghost Ranch, a spot north of Abiquiú that the artist had visited regularly since 1934.
-During the 1950s O’Keeffe began making international journeys to Peru, Japan, Italy, India, and other places whose landscapes would figure in her paintings.
+During the 1950s O’Keeffe began traveling internationally to Peru, Japan, Italy, India, and other places whose landscapes would figure in her paintings.

 In the mid-1950s, O’Keeffe corresponded with Yayoi Kusama.